ELJarzynski/Zaliczenie_ZiRD/Kaggle/Readme.md

 This project aims to achieve high-quality classification of airline customer satisfaction.
 The dataset consists of 22 columns, which present factors that influence passenger satisfaction.

-I am using the dataset from [Kaggle](https://www.kaggle.com/datasets/yakhyojon/customer-satisfaction-in-airline) and will employ the Scikit-learn library to train the machine learning model.
+We are using the dataset from [Kaggle](https://www.kaggle.com/datasets/yakhyojon/customer-satisfaction-in-airline) and will employ the Scikit-learn library to train the machine learning model.

 # Model Results